Sjeiti/state-signals/README.md

 # State Signals

-A Signal/Slot implementation that retain state.
+A Signal/Slot implementation that retains state.

 Signals are a simple but powerful way to communicate data between instances.
 Read the [documentation](https://sjeiti.github.io/state-signals/) for more info.